Alt-Developers/AlternateAPIs/README.md

       - Current Class Code (curClass)
       - Next Class Code (nextClass)
       - Timetable Format (format)
+    - Holiday
+      - Will return PHD (Public Holiday) with name and description of the holiday.
+      - For spesific school holiday will return SSH (Specific School Holiday) with name and desc.
+  - Timetable Request
   - Get Format
     - **If not** selected will return every format in the system.
     - **Client Can** select what school / program client want.